adap/flower/examples/quickstart-pytorch/README.md

 ### Run with the Simulation Engine

 > \[!TIP\]
-> This example runs faster when the `ClientApp`s have access to a GPU.
+> This example might run faster when the `ClientApp`s have access to a GPU.
 If your system has one, you can make use of it by configuring the `backend.client-resources` component in `pyproject.toml`.
 If you want to try running the example with GPU right away, use the `local-simulation-gpu` federation as shown below.

 ```bash
 # Run with the default federation (CPU only)